Kaibab National Forest Ranches

 * Portions of these grants were used on other allotments in the Williams Ranger District.

 Note: Ranch ownership often changes in Arizona, because much of the state is too hot and dry for most operations to be sustainably profitable.
-The ranch owners shown in the tables above are updated when information about a new owner is acquired, but the amounts of government assistance that benefited the ranch's previous owner is maintained.
+The ranch owners shown in the tables above are updated when information about a new owner is acquired, but the amounts of government assistance that benefited the ranch's previous owners are maintained.

 Background Information About Government Assistance Programs